-The Iowa Utilities Board (IUB) is pleased to present its performance report for fiscal year 2008 (July 1, 2007 - June 30, 2008).
-The report highlights the services the IUB provided to Iowans, along with results achieved to ensure reliability, and to improve and expand utility service infrastructure in Iowa.
+This report highlights the services the IUB provided to lowans, along with results achieved to ensure reliability, and to improve and expand utility service infrastructure in lowa.
 This information is provided in accordance with the State of Iowa Accountable Government Act, Iowa Code chapter 8E.